st4rdog/st4rdog.github.io/_references/programming/property.md

 }
 {% endhighlight %}

-We've made the variables private, so no outside class has access.
-They can instead use the new properties that we've added.
+Next, we've made the variables private, so no outside class has access.
+They can instead access the newly created properties.

 {% highlight csharp %}
 public class Human : MonoBehaviour {